MaximoOliveira/MaximoOliveira.github.io/_posts/2023-04-23-interface-overuse-in-java.md

 Essentially, each class follows a naming convention where it is named `_ServiceImpl` and is the only implementation of an interface named `_Service`.

-Although interfaces have their place, creating one that only mirrors one class implementation is often an unnecessary step as it leads to the following problems identified by Adam Bien 13 years ago [[3](#ref-3)]:
+Although interfaces have their place, creating one that only mirrors one class is counterproductive and leads to the following problems identified by Adam Bien 13 years ago [[3](#ref-3)]:

  **1. Imagine you get another implementation (thats the whole point of an interface) - how would you name it?**